ucsd-ml-arts/generative-text-yifan/README.md

 - generative_code.py or generative_code.ipynb - your generation code

 ## Results
-- I use these different 2 model generate 5 text.
+- I use these different 2 model generate 6 text.
+- For chara-level RNN model: batche size = 64, epoch size is 30.
+Loss is 0.5253.
+ batch size = 64, epoch size is 80.
+Loss is 0.6066.
+ batch size = 128, epoch size is 30.
+Loss is 0.8172.
+ batch size = 128, epoch size is 80.
+Loss is 0.3878.

-- The batch size is bellow.
+- For word-level RNN model, batch size = 128, epoch is 30.
+Loss is 3.9978.

-- when he was betrayed by his best friend im sick of this condescending parrot making fun of the way i talk walks into a room a doctor walks into a patients room and decides to update the chart he reaches into his pocket and pulls out a thermometer and says great
+  when he was betrayed by his best friend im sick of this condescending parrot making fun of the way i talk walks into a room a doctor walks into a patients room and decides to update the chart he reaches into his pocket and pulls out a thermometer and says great
--

 ## Technical Notes